 I am thankful that we observe the time change for longer than we used to though.
 It used to be the time changed on the fourth Sundays of March and October but now we’ve stretched the season from early March to early November.
 Yippee!
 We could stretch it even more for my part but apparently, that is asking too much.

-So this year, I’m going to do my level best to thwart my winter blues and I’ve put together a list of tactics to try in hopes of helping myself weather the season, and maybe they’ll help you too.
+So this year, I’m doing my level best to thwart my winter blues and I’ve put together a list of tactics to try in hopes of helping myself weather the season, and maybe they’ll help you too.

 Five Steps to Cure Winter Blues

 It’s easy to slack off on fitness when the temperature drops.
 Full disclosure, I slack off my fitness routine all the time, no matter the weather.
-I always regret it though and whenever I get back on my game, I immediately feel 100 times better.
-This year, cold weather be damned.
-The Winter Workout will be in effect.
-And though this one is third on the list, it’s probably the most effective tool to cure winter blues.
+I always regret it and whenever I get back on my game, I immediately feel 100 times better.